Critaek/Plebiscito_RAFT/README.md

 When a request for an HPMLT is received, the Plebiscito protocol employs a bidding mechanism to determine the most efficient node for executing the task.
 Multiple messages are exchanged among the nodes until a consensus is reached, ensuring that all nodes are aligned on the winner of the bid for that specific HPMLT.

+## RAFT

+RAFT is another consensus protocol, designed for distributed and synchronous resource allocation.

+In RAFT, we have two different phases, the first one is the leader election, where a leading node is elected.
+The second phase is the log replication.

+RAFT implementation taken from https://github.com/streed/simpleRaft

 ## Code

 To run an experiment: